 Root Canals Help You Save Damaged Teeth!

 Teeth can be damaged in a number of ways.
 Sometimes life happens and you find yourself in a serious accident with a badly damaged tooth.
 Other times, oral hygiene gets pushed to the wayside and a cavity forms but never gets treated.
 Regardless of how it happens, you never want to have to deal with a damaged tooth and the very real possibility of needing an extraction.

 With root canal therapy, you don’t have to settle for extracting teeth just yet.
-Dr. Ryan Johnson and Dr. William D. Baxter can get your tooth back to normal.
+Dr. Tim Bradberry and Dr. William D. Baxter can get your tooth back to normal.
 Contact their office to get your tooth treated!

 What is a Root Canal?

 Root canals refer to both the treatment and the area of the tooth where the treatment is performed.
 They are a restorative procedure designed to remove damaged and decayed tissue, cure the infection within the inner tooth and cap the tooth to protect it from future infections.
 They are considered to be a common procedure performed by dentists around the country and have an incredibly high success rate.
 Treatment is usually completed in a single appointment thanks to our office’s advanced crown fabrication technology CEREC.
 In just one visit, you can have your treatment performed and have a permanent crown ready to place on top of the affected tooth!